Ian McEwan

 McEwan began his career writing sparse, Gothic short stories.
 His first two novels, The Cement Garden (1978) and The Comfort of Strangers (1981), earned him the nickname "Ian Macabre".
-These were followed by three novels of some success in the 1980s and early 1990s.
-His novel Enduring Love was adapted into a film of the same name.
+These were followed by three novels of some success in the late 1980s and early 1990s.
+His 1997 novel Enduring Love was adapted into a film of the same name.
 He won the Booker Prize with Amsterdam (1998).
+He was awarded the 1999 Shakespeare Prize.

-His next novel, Atonement, garnered acclaim and was adapted into an Oscar-winning film featuring Keira Knightley and James McAvoy.
+His next novel, Atonement (2001), garnered acclaim and was adapted into an Oscar-winning film featuring Keira Knightley and James McAvoy.
+He received the 2011 Jerusalem Prize.
 His later novels have included The Children Act, Nutshell, and Machines Like Me.
-He was awarded the 1999 Shakespeare Prize, and the 2011 Jerusalem Prize.
+His latest novel, about climate change, is What We Can Know.

-Early life
+Early life and education

 McEwan was born in Aldershot, Hampshire, on 21 June 1948, the son of David McEwan and Rose Lilian Violet (née Moore).
 His father was a working-class Scotsman who had worked his way up through the army to the rank of major.

-McEwan spent much of his childhood in East Asia (including Singapore), Germany, and north Africa (including Libya), where his father was posted.
+McEwan spent much of his childhood in East Asia (including Singapore), Germany, and North Africa (including Libya), where his father was posted.
 His family returned to England when he was 12 years old.
 He was educated at Woolverstone Hall School in Suffolk; the University of Sussex, where he received a degree in English literature in 1970; and the University of East Anglia, where he undertook a master's degree in literature (with the option to submit creative writing instead of a critical dissertation).

 Career

-Early career: short stories and 'Ian Macabre' phase, 1975–1987
+1975–1987: Short stories and "Ian Macabre" phase

 McEwan's first published work was a collection of short stories, First Love, Last Rites (1975), which won the Somerset Maugham Award in 1976.
 He achieved notoriety in 1979 when the BBC suspended production of his play Solid Geometry because of its supposed obscenity.
 His second collection of short stories, In Between the Sheets, was published in 1978.
 The Cement Garden (1978) and The Comfort of Strangers (1981), his two earliest novels, were both adapted into films.
 The nature of these works caused him to be nicknamed "Ian Macabre".
 These were followed by his first book for children, Rose Blanche (1985), and a return to literary fiction with The Child in Time (1987), winner of the 1987 Whitbread Novel Award.